QosGuard-Anonymous/qos-guard.github.io/README.md

 # QoS Guard Rule

+Based on the following rules, each profile is automatically validated.

+Here is a preview of some rules used in validation:

 | ID No. | Identifier | QoS Conflict Condition | Entity Scope | Depenency Type | Validation Stage |
 | --- | --- | --- | --- | --- | --- |